mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 #### Assumptions for 1b

-- The user is somewhat if not entirely familiar with the concept of foreign keys.
+- The user is not familiar with the concept of foreign keys.

 #### Steps for 1b